Fredrik Kayser

 Fredrik Thorbjørn Kayser, MM (25 May 1918 – 2 February 2009) was a Norwegian resistance member during World War II.
 He was especially noted for his role in the Norwegian heavy water sabotage, and has been referred to as "Western Norway's Gunnar Sønsteby".

 Early life

 Kayser grew up at Paradis in Bergen.
 Among his youth experiences was a period as a Boy Scout, under later resistance member Fredrik Rieber-Mohn.
 When drafted for compulsory military service after finishing school, he enrolled in the His Majesty The King's Guard, finishing his eight months of service in 1938.
-In 1939, reportedly after attending a performance of the symphonic poem Finlandia, he volunteered to fight on Finland's side in the Winter War.
+In 1939, reportedly after attending a performance of the symphonic poem Finlandia, he volunteered to fight on Finland's side in the Winter War, a war between the Soviet Union and Finland.
 In 1998 he stated that he "wanted to defeat the Communist system".
 He also stated that he never actually fired a gunshot.

 World War II

 Norway was invaded by Germany on 9 April 1940.
 Coincidentally, Kayser returned to Norway from Finland on this date, crying as he found the capital city Oslo invaded.
 He became involved in the fighting that ensued elsewhere in Norway.
 On 25 April he fought in the Battle of Skjervet in Granvin.
 The Norwegian forces lost, and retreated to Gudvangen.

 From there Kayser travelled to Bergen, where he involved himself in the illegal press.
 After some time he decided to take part in secret military and sabotage operations.
 He escaped to England in September 1941, and enrolled in the Norwegian Independent Company 1 led by Martin Linge.
 Kayser was recruited from the regular training to the so-called Finishing School, where the emphasis was on secret agent skills.
 His first mission was the Operation Anklet in December 1941.
 In 1942 he planned Operation Woodcock together with Kasper Idland and Kjell Endresen, two other Norwegian Independent Company 1 soldiers.
 They were to parachute onto the Nevlandsheia plateau in Gjesdal and from there carry out a sabotage operation against the strategically important Sola Air Station in Western Norway.
 The team's first attempt to carry out the operation failed due to fog obscuring the drop zone.
 Further attempts were called off after a French sabotage team was intercepted by the Germans and explosives designed for the operation fell into German hands.